Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Results

+We remark that $\Lambda_\beta^t$ can be readily computed by the power of the diagonal element of $\Lambda_\beta$ since it is a diagonal matrix.
+Thus, one can compute the probability of reaching any clusters in the CELs at any time step $t$.
+Moreover, by considering the limit $\Lambda^\infty_\beta = \lim_{t\rightarrow \infty} \Lambda_\beta^t$, one can evaluate the equilibrium probability $\vP_{t=\infty}$ of the system taking any configuration clusters after an infinitely long time.

+We remark that finding the eigenvalues of $\cT_\beta$ not only facilitates the computation of $\vP_{t}$, but also provides important insights into the structure of the energy landscape and its non-equilibrium dynamics.
+Since $\cT$ is a transitional probability matrix, by Perron–Frobenius theorem~\cite{meyer2023matrix}, the absolute values of its eigenvalues are bounded by 1, and except those eigenvalues equal to 1, all of them vinish as $t$ is large.
+Therefore, the closeness of an eigenvalue to 1 thus gives us a measure of the metastability the corresponding eigenmode, e.g. trapping in a local minima, and thus how strong the non-equilibrium dynamics is trapped.

-With the matrix $\cT_\beta$ for specific instances, one can conduct a spectral analysis to compute its eigenvalues.
-We first denote $\lambda_n(\beta)$ to be the $n$-th largest eigenvalue of $\cT_\beta$.
-We show in \fig{fig_dynamics}(a) and (b) $\lambda_1$ to $\lambda_{10}$ at different inverse-temperatures $\beta$ for the spin glass and $K$-Sat instances shown in \fig{fig_cel}(a) and (b) respectively.
-We first note that the eigenvalues of the spin glass instance are in pairs due to the symmetric nature of its energy landscape.
-More interestingly, $\lambda_n$ differ more at small $\beta$, but the few eigenvalues after $\lambda_1$ start to approach 1 as $\beta$ increases.
-The number of eigenvalues approaching 1 is equal to the number of local minima in the corresponding CELs, i.e. $\lambda_3$ and $\lambda_4$ of the spin glass instances correspond to the two symmetric local minima in \fig{fig_cel}(a) and $\lambda_2$ to $\lambda_7$ of the $3$-Sat instance correspond to the six local minima with $E=1$ n \fig{fig_cel}(b).
+As an example, we show in \fig{fig_eigenvalue}(a) to (c) $\lambda_1$ to $\lambda_{10}$ at different inverse-temperatures $\beta$ for the spin glass, \cut{``hard'' and ``easy''} $K$-Sat instances with $\alpha=4$ and $\alpha=1$ shown in \fig{fig_cel}(a) to (c) respectively.
+In \fig{fig_eigenvalue}(a), we first note that the eigenvalues of the spin glass instance are in pairs due to the symmetric nature of its energy landscape.
+More interestingly, as shown in both \fig{fig_eigenvalue}(a) and (b), $\lambda_n$ differ more at small $\beta$, but the few eigenvalues after $\lambda_1$ start to approach 1 as $\beta$ increases.
+The number of eigenvalues approaching 1 is equal to the number of local minima in the corresponding CELs, i.e. $\lambda_3$ and $\lambda_4$ of the spin glass instances correspond to the two symmetric local minima in \fig{fig_cel}(a) and $\lambda_2$ to $\lambda_7$ of the \cut{``hard''} $3$-Sat instance with $\alpha=4$ correspond to the six local minima with $E=1$ in \fig{fig_cel}(b).
 The increasing proximity of these eigenvalues to 1 also corresponds to an increasing trapping in local minima when $\beta$ increases, comparable to the trapping in global minima with $\lambda_1=1$.
 This also raises a question on whether the systems equilibrate at the ground states at zero temperature (i.e. $\beta\to\infty$), since $\lambda_n\to 1$ for the local minima and are equivalent to $\lambda_1=1$ at the ground states.
+In comparison, as shown in \fig{fig_eigenvalue}(c), other than the largest eigenvalues $\lambda_1$, the other eigenvalues of the \cut{``easy''} $3$-Sat instance ($\alpha=1$) with CEL shown in \fig{fig_cel}(c) do not approach $1$ when $\beta$ increases.
+Instead, these eigenvalues decrease as $\beta$ increases.
+This suggests that these $\lambda^t_n$'s vanish faster as $t$ grows, implying that the system converges to the global faster at a lower temperature.